 Clorazepate has not been well studied for use while breastfeeding.
 Clorazepate can cross into breastmilk.
 Clorazepate stays in the body for a long time, so medication levels can build in up in nursing infant.
 Since clorazepate stays in your body for a long time, talk with your healthcare provider to see if another, better studied medication would work for you while you are breastfeeding.
 Talk with your healthcare providers about all your breastfeeding questions.

 If a man takes clorazepate, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?

 Clorazepate has not been studied for use in men who are trying to get a partner pregnant.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Athinarayanan P, et al. 1976.
 Chlordizaepoxide withdrawal in the neonate.
 Am J Obstet Gynecol 124:212-3.

 - Brunaud M, et al. 1970.
 Pharmacological, toxicological, and teratological studies on dipotassium-7-chloro-3-carboxy-1,3-dihydro-2,2-dihydroxy-5-phenyl-2H-1,4-benzodiazepine-cloraz-epate (dipotassium chlorazepate, 4306 CB), a new tranquilizer.
 Arzneim Forsch.
 20:123-5.

 - Corwin H, DeMyer W. 1980.
 Failure of chlorazepate to cause malformations or fetal wastage in the rat.
 Arch Neurol.
 37:347-9.